Mott insulator

-Mott insulators are a class of materials that are expected to conduct electricity according to conventional band theories, but turn out to be insulators (particularly at low temperatures).
+Mott insulators are a class of materials that are expected to conduct electricity according to conventional band theories, but are actually insulators (particularly at low temperatures).
 These insulators fail to be correctly described by band theories of solids due to their strong electron–electron interactions, which are not considered in conventional band theory.
 A Mott transition is a transition from a metal to an insulator, driven by the strong interactions between electrons.
 One of the simplest models that can capture Mott transition is the Hubbard model.

 The band gap in a Mott insulator exists between bands of like character, such as 3d electron bands, whereas the band gap in charge-transfer insulators exists between anion and cation states.

 History

 Although the band theory of solids had been very successful in describing various electrical properties of materials, in 1937 Jan Hendrik de Boer and Evert Johannes Willem Verwey pointed out that a variety of transition metal oxides predicted to be conductors by band theory are insulators.
 With an odd number of electrons per unit cell, the valence band is only partially filled, so the Fermi level lies within the band.
 From the band theory, this implies that such a material has to be a metal.
 This conclusion fails for several cases, e.g. CoO, one of the strongest insulators known.

 Nevill Mott and Rudolf Peierls also in 1937 predicted the failing of band theory can be explained by including interactions between electrons.